-Title XII.
-Improving Access to Mainstream Financial Institutions excluded from such access.
+Title XII is designed to provide access to mainstream financial institutions to Americans who are normally excluded from such access.
 The Treasury Secretary is authorized to implement regulations that will promote this objective, including authorizing grant programs and determining participant eligibility.
-Grant programs must focus on low-cost alternatives to small dollar loans, loanloss reserve funds, and financial literacy.
+Grant programs must focus on low-cost alternatives to small dollar loans, loan-loss reserve funds, and financial literacy.
 No timeframe is specified for the rulemakings required under this section.